eunchong0204/OLD_bios611_project1/README.md

  Each movie in the data normally belongs to one-to-three genres among total 21 genres.
 For example, the genres of Gladiator are action, adventure, and drama.
-Movies will be grouped into two groups by total gross, one is the top 25% grossing group and the other is the lower 75% grossing group.
+Movies will be grouped into the two groups by total gross, one is the top 25% grossing group and the other is the lower 75% grossing group.
-The added 'result' column in the wrangled dataset shows a group to which a movie belong.
+The added 'result' column in the wrangled dataset shows which group a movie belongs to.
 If a movie is in the top 25%, the movie will be considered as success in the result column, otherwise as failure.

 Preliminary Figures
 -------------------